Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Conclusion

 \section{Conclusion}

-In this paper, we studied the complex challenge of maximizing throughput in MIMO BiBC systems, which requires joint optimization of beamforming vectors and reflection coefficients while satisfying the QoS requirements of the tag.
-To this end, we presented two novel DRL algorithms, DDPG and SAC, to solve the proposed optimization problem in continuous state and action spaces.
-These algorithms navigate the problem through iterative trial-and-error interactions with the environment.
-The SAC algorithm introduces an entropy regularization term into the objective function, promoting exploratory policy and therefore providing superior robustness and stability compared to DDPG.
-Our extensive simulations showed that these proposed algorithms excel at learning from the environment, enhancing their performance incrementally and outperforming leading benchmark solutions.
-Moving forward, we will focus our research on developing multi-agent deep RL to handle multiple reader-tag scenarios.
+This paper addressed the intricate challenge of maximizing throughput in MIMO \bbc systems through the joint optimization of CE transmit beamforming, tag reflection coefficients, and reader reception combiners while adhering to the EH requirements of the tag.
+Two advanced DRL techniques, DDPG and SAC, designed for continuous state and action spaces, are exploited to propose two new algorithms (i.e., RDMB and RSMB).
+These algorithms employ iterative trial-and-error interactions with the environment to refine their strategies.
+RSMB incorporates an entropy regularization term that encourages exploration, enhancing its robustness and stability over RDMB.
+Our comprehensive simulation results demonstrate that RSMB outperforms AO and DQN methodologies, and in turn, AO shows superior performance over RDMB.
+These findings highlight the effectiveness of the advanced SAC method, as it incrementally improves and surpasses established benchmark techniques.
+Looking ahead, our research will pivot towards exploring multi-agent DRL frameworks to manage scenarios involving multiple readers and tags.